fraboniface/fraboniface.github.io/_posts/2020-02-25-lcoe-nuclear.md

 ### Things I found suspicious
 Even though I knew nothing about finance before this work, there are a number of things that make me believe that Lazard's estimates might not be as solid or impartial as they seem:
-- Why separate between renewable and conventional instead of low-carbon and fossil fuels?
-It sounds like they want to discard nuclear as a green option from the start.
-It may just be that the cost structure is more similar to fossil fuels plants, though;
 - Why not make it clearer that the MACRS depreciation schedule is in the end technology-dependent?
 I don't think they manipulated anything because, in my understanding, it's set by law, but it clearly gives an advantage to renewables.
 Or perhaps it's just obvious to professionals that renewables have the 5-year schedule and conventional the 20-year schedule;
 - Their capacity factors for wind and solar are quite optimistic.
 They go from 21% to 34% for PV utily scale, and from 38% to 55% for onshore wind.
 Yet, looking at data from [ourworldindata](https://ourworldindata.org/renewable-energy), [the US Energy Information Administration](https://www.eia.gov/electricity/monthly/epm_table_grapher.php?t=epmt_6_07_b), or [the National Renewable Energy Laboratory](https://atb.nrel.gov/electricity/2018/index.html?t=su), 15%-25% for solar and 25%-50% for onshore wind would have been much more honest;
 - They use a facility life of 40 years for nuclear, whereas all reactors that are being built now are designed to operate *at least* 60 years.
 I suppose that's because the nuclear project starts losing cash after 40 years according to the model (see the plot of the normalized cash flows later on), but perhaps it also means that the 2.25% escalation rate of O&M cost is not adapted to nuclear, or longer projects in general;